Toyota RAV4 review - Practicality & boot space

 Interior space stacks up well for a hybrid but other models offer more space for the price

-For the latest RAV4, the front and rear axles have been made 30mm further apart, which has boosted interior space.
+For the latest RAV4, the front and rear axles have been pushed 30mm further apart, which has boosted interior space.
 Even tall adults will be able to sit in the rear seats comfortably, with plenty of legroom and the car’s tall roofline and boxy dimensions providing a decent amount of headroom too.
+Unlike some hybrid and electric SUVs in particular, there’s plenty of space for feet under the front seats.
+The RAV4 isn’t quite as wide as some SUVs in its class, however, so it’s a bit tight for three adults across the back seat.

 Toyota RAV4 boot space